 Global Reach

 Cloud infrastructure allows you to serve customers globally with data centers in multiple regions.
-This global reach means your applications and services are highly available and have low latency no matter where your customers are.
+This global reach means your applications and services are highly available and have low latency, no matter where your customers are.

 For example, Amazon Web Services (AWS) has 36 regions with 114 Availability Zones, so you can deploy closer to your customers, reduce latency, and increase reliability.
 Similarly, Microsoft Azure has over 60+ regions and 300+ data centers, making it one of the biggest cloud networks for global expansion.
 With this much coverage, you can go global without having to invest in physical IT infrastructure across multiple countries.